7rs/my-site/docs/rd/footer.md

 - **Social icons**
   YouTube, GitHub and etc.
 - **Build informations**
-  From a security standpoint, it's better not to write it.
-But since it is open source, it's no use in hiding it.
+  From a security standpoint, it isn't good.
+But since it's open source, it's no use in hiding it.
 <!-- -->

 ## Features for a footer